 Course Format.
-The course is presented as a series of lectures, activities, and assignments.
+The course is presented as a series of activities, assignments and lectures.
 You are responsible for the material in all required reading passages in their entirety, even if this material is not presented in lectures.
 Additional readings outside the class text are recommended, and may be required for some lectures.
 These readings will be made available on MOODLE or at least references will be provided.
 Students are instructed to study the relevant required readings before coming to class.